askonev/dep_onlyoffice_plugin/Readme.md

 # deployment_onlyoffice-plugins

-Bash script for installing and updating the plugin into the document server
+Bash script for installing or updating current plugin into the document server

 ## Dependencies